MAC Pro Longwear Concealer (NC30, NC42, NC45 Swatches)

 L to R: NC42 and NC45

 This blog uses affiliate links (marked with **).
-When you purchase through links on my site, I may earn a small commission.
+I may earn a small commission when you purchase through links on my site.
 Learn more here.

 **Pro Longwear Concealer ($28.00) is a bestseller for MAC and is overall highly reviewed on retailer websites like Ulta, Nordstrom, and Macy’s.
 Listen, I know the pump and overall packaging are annoying, but the product itself is excellent.
 I do not experiment with concealers much, so it is very possible that there is something better out there.
 But for me, this is a winner.

-I have dry skin and I can still get away with using this product.
-It does dry down to a matte long wearing finish, so I don’t have to set with powder.
+I have dry skin, and I can still get away with using this product.
+It does dry down to a matte, long-wearing finish, so I don’t have to set with powder.
 If you have dry skin, then you know that being able to skip powder can really help.
 For the most part, this doesn’t settle into my fine lines and wrinkles.
-I say for the most part because it does sink into my deepest wrinkle but I can’t tell unless I get real close to the mirror.
+I say for the most part because it does sink into my deepest wrinkle, but I can’t tell unless I get real close to the mirror.
 For reference, the Bobbi Brown Concealer and Corrector formulas sink into lines and wrinkles on me.
-The formula that is in the MAC Studio Fix Conceal and Correct Palette** does not sink into lines on me, but it does need to be set with powder whereas the Pro Longwear Concealer does not.
+The formula that is in the MAC Studio Fix Conceal and Correct Palette does not sink into lines on me, but it does need to be set with powder, whereas the Pro Longwear Concealer does not.

 MAC Pro Longwear Concealer Swatches NC42 and NC45 medium dark skin